regebro/yaagp/talk.rst

     If it's not aimed at you, tell the person doing it.
     Stand up and say "That's not OK!"

+    And when you encounter people new to the community, welcome them and help them.
+    We can all be good programmers.
+It's not an exclusive club.

 ----

 Thanks!